 Stressful situations are a part of our everyday lives, and we all experience moments of anxiety or panic in response to being exposed to stressful or dangerous circumstances.
 However, for some of us, this can happen far more frequently and can take over our lives.
 Panic attacks occur when the body experiences a sudden rush of fear and anxiety.
 Panic attacks often occur without warning and for no obvious reason.
 A panic attack usually lasts 5-10 minutes but some can come in waves over periods of up to 2 hours.
-The occasional panic attack is medically not considered to be concerning, but recurring attacks often lead to a diagnosis of panic disorder.
+The occasional panic attack is medically not considered to be concerning, but recurring attacks can feel extremely distressing.

 Symptoms of Panic Attacks